 Start from Seed URLs

 Normally, a web crawler bot starts its journey from a set of known URLs, or what is called seed URLs.
 It browses the meta information of web pages (for example title, description) and also the body of the web page.
-As these pages are indexed, the crawler keeps going through the hyperlinks to visit web pages that are linked in the seed pages.
+As these pages are indexed, the crawler keeps going through the hyperlinks to visit web pages that are linked to the seed pages.

 Hence, this is the basic route that a web crawler would take: